Wednesday, October 12, 2016

 The Organization for Economic Cooperation and Development, a club of the world’s most developed economies, in 2015 reported that Korea was 27th out of 34 members in its sensitivity to corruption.
 Denmark had the highest rating for sensitivity.
 The sister hopes with water on top becoming clean the water below will also become clean.

 Sister mentions how she has already heard the many expedients that are being planned to get around the law.
 Restaurants, and the giving of presents and entertainment has helped to prosper many in society, also the live stock industry will face serious problems is a worry of many.
-Money as long as it circulates is good: 'If one want to go to Seoul, it matters little how one gets there', is a prevalent way of thinking.
+Money as long as it circulates is good: 'If one wants to go to Seoul, it matters little how one gets there', is a prevalent way of thinking.

 Now is the time to begin gathering in the bubbles that are afloat and to purify the muddy water in the network and replace it with clean running water.
 The prosperity of the country that is tied to blood relationships, friends, and schools has to give way.